Martin-qyma/Martin-qyma.github.io/_pages/about.md

 ---
 Hi there!
 I am a senior undergrad at University of Hong Kong (HKU), majoring in computer science and mathematics.

-My research interests lie in data mining and large language models, with a focus on developing machine learning models that can retrieve and reason over relational structures, graphs, and networks.
-I am particularly interested in building multi-modal foundation models for recommender systems.
+My research interests lie in **data mining** and **large language models**, with a focus on developing machine learning models that can retrieve and reason over relational structures, graphs, and networks.
+I am particularly interested graph neural networks and applications in recommender systems.

 I am also open to other topics.
 Feel free to reach out if you would like to chat!